Mount Ida (Colorado)

 Mount Ida is a mountain summit in the northern Front Range of the Rocky Mountains of North America.
 The 12874 ft peak is located in the Rocky Mountain National Park Wilderness, 21.6 km west (bearing 268°) of the Town of Estes Park, Colorado, United States, on the Continental Divide between Grand and Larimer counties.
 The mountain was probably named after Mount Ida on Crete.

+Climate

+According to the Köppen climate classification system, the mountain is located in an alpine subarctic climate zone with cold, snowy winters, and cool to warm summers.
+Due to its altitude, it receives precipitation all year, as snow in winter and as thunderstorms in summer, with a dry period in late spring.